 Boynton Beach Family & Divorce Attorney

 The Law Office of Taryn G. Sinatra, P.A., is a Boynton Beach family law firm that concentrates exclusively in the areas of marital and family law.
-We deal regularly with all matters related to divorce, paternity, domestic violence, prenuptial and postnuptial agreements, the rights of parents, stepparents, grandparents, and more.
-Call our Boynton Beach family & divorce attorneys for assistance in any family law matter in Palm Beach or Broward County.
-We’ll be glad to help.
+We deal daily with all matters related to divorce, paternity, domestic violence, prenuptial and postnuptial agreements, the rights of parents, alimony, child support, and more.
+Call our Boynton Beach family & divorce attorneys for assistance in any family law matter in Palm Beach, Broward County and throughout Florida.
+Your best moments are ahead, and the Law Office of Taryn G. Sinatra, P.A., is here to get you there.

 Passionate Experts in Florida Family Law

-Here you will find service and support from a Florida Bar Board-Certified Specialist in Family Law.
+Board Certified Marital & Family Lawyer.
 This is a distinction you can count on for knowledge and competence in family law at the highest level.

 - Demonstrated knowledge, training, and experience to handle your needs